Taking action through a “personal grievance”: Overview

 What is a personal grievance?

-A “personal grievance” is one of the main ways for workers to take a legal claim against their employer if they’ve been dealt with illegally or unfairly.
+A “personal grievance” is one of the main ways for workers to take a legal claim against their employer if they believe their employer has acted unfairly or unreasonably towards them.

-You can use the personal grievance process if your employer has dismissed you unfairly or done something else you think is unjustified, such as suspending you, giving you a written warning, or demoting you.
+You can use the personal grievance process if your employer has fired (“dismissed”) you unfairly or done something else you think is unjustified, such as unfairly or unreasonably putting you off work (“suspending” you), giving you a written warning, or giving you a lesser job (“demoting” you).
 A personal grievance is also available on certain other grounds, like discrimination and sexual harassment.
 (See below, “On what grounds can I bring a personal grievance?”.)

 There’s a particular process you must follow when you bring a personal grievance.
 You must first raise the issue with your employer within 90 days.
 Then, if you’re not satisfied with their response, a free mediation service is available.
 If mediation doesn’t work, you can take your grievance to the Employment Relations Authority.
 (See “Raising a personal grievance: The process” in this section.)